Generic Name: sevelamer hydrochloride

 Patient Counseling Information

-Renagel may cause constipation that if left untreated may lead to severe complications.
-Patients should be cautioned to report new onset or worsening of existing constipation promptly to their physician.
+Advise patients to report new onset or worsening of existing constipation promptly to their healthcare provider.

 Bottle Label - Principal Display Panel – 400 mg - U.K. Source